TeamDataBite/blog/README.md

 ![Image](images/databite.jpeg)

-# University of DataBite (UoD) Staff Management System
+# University of DataBite (UoD) Staff and Student Management System

 UOD is one of the leading Universities in Colombo, Srilanka.
 Established in 1890.
 UOD provides a wide range of undergraduate and postgraduate programs  in Engineering, Technology and Business Management.